Nalanda-Labs/kunjika/README.md

 The installation must be done using source code.
 Perhaps later I would release a docker config.

+## Installation
+Refer to individual READMEs in both backend and frontend directory.

 ## Why another QA?
 It is not about QA/forum only.
 Most web software is written using inefficient languages like PHP, Python, Java, Ruby and so on.
 It is an attempt to develop a web application